konnectedvn/lovelace-vertical-slider-cover-card/README.md

 ### MIGHT NOT WORK ON FIREFOX

-Have some issues of displaying on Firefox.
+Have some appearance issues on Firefox.
 Please try with caution!

 ## MORE WORKS TO DO